 After a physical examination, your doctor will likely want to order some tests to determine the cause of your symptoms.
-Imaging tests, such as X-rays, magnetic resonance imaging (MRI), and computed tomography (CT) scans can provide detailed pictures of your spine.
+Imaging tests, such as X-rays, MRI scans, and CT scans can provide detailed pictures of your spine.

 Your doctor may also recommend cortisone injections.
-This anti-inflammatory drug is injected directly into the troublesome area.
-These injections can significantly ease inflammation and pain.
-The effects of cortisone may be temporary, and you shouldn’t have more than three injections in a single year.
+This anti-inflammatory drug is injected directly into the area of the spinal stenosis.
+Cortisone can significantly ease inflammation and pain.
+Its effects may be temporary, however, and you shouldn’t have more than three injections in a single year.

 You might feel as though you’re in too much pain to exercise, but movement is crucial to your overall health.
 Try to perform some stretching exercises several times a day.